 Qibla compass is designed specifically to help Muslims locate the direction of Mecca and pray facing the Kaaba.
 Some designs have the word "Mecca" inscribed as the most prominent direction on the compass; others have the image of the Kaaba or a Mosque signifying the qibla (Muslim direction) on the compass.

-Although Judaism doesn't have a compass to show Jews what direction to face during prayers, the fact that Jews all over the world pray towards the Temple Mount is an evidence that Judaism is a direction and the Temple Mount is the qibla of the Jews.
+Although Judaism doesn't have a compass to show Jews what direction to face during prayers, the fact that Jews all over the world pray toward the Temple Mount is an evidence that Judaism is a direction and the Temple Mount is the qibla of the Jews.

 Every religion is a compass - the centre of the compass is the source, origin or founder of the religion.
 This means that Islam is a compass, and every Mosque on earth is a direction on the compass.
 In other words, the Grand Mosque in Mecca is a compass representing Islam and other Mosque in other parts of the world are the different directions of the Great Mosque of Mecca.